CyVerse-learning-materials/container_camp_workshop_2020/docker/dockerintro.rst

 	exec jupyter lab --no-browser

-The ``entry.sh file creates an iRODS environment ``.json`` which has CyVerse Data Store configurations pre-written.
+The ``entry.sh`` file creates an iRODS environment ``.json`` which has CyVerse Data Store configurations pre-written.
 It also tells Docker to start Jupter Lab and to not pop open a browser tab when doing so.

 .. code-block:: bash

 	COPY entry.sh /bin

-4.2.2.3.
-Specify the port number which needs to be exposed.
+**4.2.2.3** Specify the port number which needs to be exposed.
 Since Jupyter runs on 8888 that's what we'll expose.

 .. code-block:: bash

 	EXPOSE 8888

-4.2.2.4.
-What about ``CMD``?
+**4.2.2.4** What about ``CMD``?

 Notice that unlike our previous Dockerfile this one does not end with a ``CMD`` command.
 This is on purpose.